 The quality of education in Fort Bend County has long been a driving force to attract families to the area.
 Fort Bend County is one of the fastest growing counties in the nation.
 As the largest school district in the county, Fort Bend ISD is an outstanding K-12 public education system.

-The District is Texas’ seventh largest with approximately 74,500 students and one of the most diverse in the nation.
+The District is Texas’ eighth largest with approximately 76,000 students and one of the most diverse in the nation.
 Working and learning cohesively alongside families who speak more than 90 languages and dialects, the schools work together with students, their families and the community to address each student’s unique needs.

 Fort Bend ISD is committed to its mission to inspire and equip all students to pursue futures beyond what they can imagine.
 Learn more about the FBISD story.